RanchTheDeer/ChatURL-Radio-E2/README.md

 This is a repository holding the latest public release of my ChatURL Radio E2.
 Expression 2 is a programming language for the game Garry's Mod.
 This is designed for use as an Expression 2 chip.

-_*This E2 is meant for advanced users, as the setup is complicated and it is very unstable!
-If you don't know what you're doing, don't use it!*_
+_*This E2 is meant for advanced users, as the setup is complicated and it's a big buggy!
+Use with care!*_

 ## Setup